 THEME: #224 DUE SOUTH

-WHAT IS MAHARAGE YA NAZI/ RED KIDNEY BEANS IN COCONUT SAUCE
+WHAT IS MAHARAGE YA NAZI/ KIDNEY BEANS IN COCONUT SAUCE

-Maharage ya nazi is a popular Swahili dish which is made from red kidney beans, very simple spices, tomatoes and coconut milk.
-In the Kiswahili language maharage is red kidney beans and nazi is coconut.
-However, you must be wondering why I’m introducing you to the Swahili dish Maharage Ya Nazi or Kidney Beans in Coconut Milk.
+Maharage ya nazi/ kidney beans in coconut milk is a popular Swahili dish which is made from kidney beans, simple spices, tomatoes and coconut milk.
+In the Kiswahili language maharage/maharagwe is kidney beans and nazi is coconut.
+Its may pleasure to introduce to you the Swahili dish Maharage Ya Nazi or Kidney Beans in Coconut Milk.
 Well, read on and you’ll find out why that was cooked in my kitchen today.

 For this week the FoodieMonday/Bloghop Group theme was suggested by Kalyani who blogs at Sizzling Tastebuds.
 The theme was Due South.
 In other words, Kalyani wanted us to cook a dish from any of the countries that are in the Southern Hemisphere.
 To illustrate specifically you may want to check out some her recipes from the Southern Hemisphere like the Ecuadorian Quinoa Vegetable Stew or the Colombian Quinoa Salad with Avocado and Mango.